Kiran7007/Interview-Preparation/docs/android.md

 ---

-## How do you diagnose and eliminate UI jank?

-Use frame timing, Perfetto, CPU Profiler, Layout Inspector, and Compose tooling to find long main-thread work, expensive layout or composition, image decoding, and large-list rendering.
-Fix the measured bottleneck and compare frame metrics before and after.

----

 ## How do you detect memory leaks in production-scale apps?

 Look for retained Activities, Fragments, views, callbacks, and long-lived jobs after lifecycle destruction.
 Reproduce navigation cycles with heap dumps and LeakCanary, inspect retained paths, fix ownership or cancellation, and monitor memory and OOM trends after rollout.